madebysource/pho-devstack/README.md

 ## Documentation

-For a Getting Started guide, FAQ and more
+For a Getting Started guide, FAQ, etc. see [documentation](docs/README.md).

 ## Want to contribute?